Smooth Criminal: Certifications

-Cover versions

-The Croatian duo 2Cellos performed the song in a viral YouTube video.
-They later performed it in the Glee episode "Michael".

-Neil Patrick Harris performed the song in the Michael Jackson tribute episode of Lip Sync Battle.

 Alien Ant Farm version

-In May 2001, American rock band Alien Ant Farm released a cover version of "Smooth Criminal" as the second single from their second studio album, Anthology (2001).
-According to lead singer Dryden Mitchell, the band would play a few riffs of the Jackson song while warming up before gigs and audience members would request them to play the entire song.
-This positive feedback encouraged them to record their own rendition of "Smooth Criminal" and include it on Anthology.
+In May 2001, the American rock band Alien Ant Farm released a "funky metallic" cover of "Smooth Criminal" as the second single from their second studio album, Anthology (2001).
+According to the band's lead singer, Dryden Mitchell, the band would play a few riffs of the song while warming up before gigs and audience members would request the entire song.

 The cover became a number-one hit on the US Billboard Modern Rock Tracks chart and was also a number-one hit in Australia for eight weeks.
-In Europe, it reached number three in the United Kingdom and charted within the top 10 in ten other countries.
-Alien Ant Farm's 1999 album Greatest Hits includes a hidden track named "Slick Thief", which is an early version of "Smooth Criminal".
+In Europe, it reached number three in the United Kingdom and charted within the top 10 in 10 other countries.
+Alien Ant Farm's 1999 album Greatest Hits includes a hidden track, "Slick Thief", which is an early version of "Smooth Criminal".

+Mitchell said he came to resent how popular the cover was, and did not want to perform it, thinking: "We're a better band than just this song."
+However, he accepted that fans wanted to hear it and decided he was being immature.
+He described it as a "fun party song" like the Beastie Boys' "Fight for Your Right".

-Music video
+Music video and reaction from Jackson

-The music video was directed by Marc Klasfeld.
-It references various Jackson music videos, including the "Smooth Criminal" video itself.
+The music video was directed by Marc Klasfeld and shot in San Fernando, California.
+It features the band performing in a wrestling ring and in front of a suburban house.
+The video also references various Michael Jackson music videos and elements of his personal life, including the original "Smooth Criminal" video, the Moonwalk, and Jackson's pet chimpanzee Bubbles.

+Before its release, Alien Ant Farm sent the video to Jackson for his approval.
+At his request, they reshot some scenes to remove a child wearing a surgical mask, a reference to how Jackson wore them in public to allegedly cover cosmetic surgeries.
+However, Jackson decided he preferred the video with the mask.
+Reflecting on the video in 2022, Mitchell said, "We went through quite a bit of money and bullshit to make sure that we were appeasing Michael Jackson."